 Your ambulance ride to the hospital may have been bumpy or uncomfortable because of the following:

 A multi-purpose fire extinguisher is best for the home.
 Look for an extinguisher with a rating of at least 2A:10B:C on the label.
 These types of extinguishers can be used on any type of fire commonly occurring in the home.
 They will often be labeled “ABC” or “All Purpose” and can be purchased in most large home-improvement or hardware stores.

 Yes, you can get your blood pressure checked at the fire station.
 Plano Fire-Rescue offers this free service at all fire stations.
 Please know that crews might be absent from the station due to emergency calls or training activities.

-Open burning and bonfires are prohibited in Plano.
+Open burning of trash and/or debris is prohibited in Plano.

 Yes, you can get a break on your insurance by putting a fire sprinkler system in your home.
 The State of Texas has passed a law requiring insurance companies to give rate reductions to homeowners who have installed sprinklers in their homes.
 Check with your agent for the amount of discount.
 There are many other great reasons to put sprinklers in your home.
 Call the Fire Prevention Division at (972) 941-5261 for more information.